CompuTec/wms-docs/administror-guide/installation/wms-server/wms-server.md

 1. To run the CompuTec WMS desktop version, you must install a server and client modules.

 2. To install the server, download and run its installation file.
-You can find it [here](ADD LINK).

     :::caution